 Assign consequence to aggressor.
-If the student admits wrongdoing or an investigation leads staff to believe student was engaging in bullying behavior, student should look up consequence on the discipline rubric.
+If the student admits wrongdoing or an investigation leads staff to believe the student was engaging in bullying behavior, the student should look up consequences on the discipline rubric.
 An administrator will explain that consequences are not arbitrary and that any child who engages in this behavior will in fact experience the same consequence.

 Contact parent.
-Student should then call parent, in presence of a school staff person, to tell parent what s/he did and what the consequence is.
+Student should then call the parent, in presence of a school staff person, to tell the parent what s/he did and what the consequence is.
 Staff should then complete and send home the Parent Communication Letter.